ardauzan/gol/README.md

 - I'm on Linux and I found that the easiest way to install and keep Gleam updated is via [Homebrew](https://brew.sh).
 It also works for Mac too, if you are on Windows the official docs [here](https://gleam.run/getting-started/installing) say that you should use [Scoop](https://scoop.sh).
 - The project will include a web application in the future, which will be accessible at [https://ardauzan.github.io/gol](https://ardauzan.github.io/gol).
 - As I learn more about Gleam, I'll consider using different types, right now I'm using either `List` or `Tuple` for item collections which might not be the best choice.
+- Memoization is not implemented yet but will be eventually.

 ##### License